YoussefGazzar/chat_system/README.md

 This will build the necessary Docker images and start the containers.
 You can access the API at `http://localhost:3000`.

+## Seed Data

+This project comes with pre-seeded data in the database to provide you with a starting point for testing and development.

+## Postman Collection

+A Postman collection is included in this repository to help you interact with the API endpoints.
+To get started:

+1. Export the Postman collection from the directory.
+2. Import it into your Postman workspace.
+3. Update the parameters accordingly and start testing the endpoints.

 ## Endpoints

 | HTTP Verb | Path                                                                                   | Description                                                         | Parameters                           |